Drug pricing system

 Recommendations

-• After launch, drug prices should be maintained during the patent period, as in Europe and the United States.
+• For post-launch, a system should be established whereby drug prices are basically maintained during the patent period, as in Europe and the US.